microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/privilegedrolesettings.md

+---
+title: "privilegedRoleSettings resource type"
+description: "Represents the settings for a privileged role."
+---

 # privilegedRoleSettings resource type

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.